JesseHill/git-tutorial/README.txt

 unzipped = Zlib::Inflate.inflate(content)
 puts unzipped
 ```
 The script inflates a file's contents and prints them to the console.
-I've named my script decode-commit.rb.
+I've named my script **decode-commit.rb**.

 Let's run it on our object file:
 ```bash